Brett Volume 2: Chapter XIII - St. Leonards 1835

 Though spoken by voice that will ne'er speak again.

-None was there who knew him but loved the good man,
+None was who knew him but loved the good man,

 The gentlest of natures through all his deeds ran;